The Brood (professional wrestling)

-The Brood was a professional wrestling stable known for its time in the World Wrestling Federation (WWF, now WWE) during the Attitude Era from 1998 to 1999.
-The Brood was composed of leader Gangrel, Christian and Edge.
+The Brood was a villainous professional wrestling stable known for its time in the World Wrestling Federation (WWF, now WWE) during the Attitude Era from 1998 to 1999.
+The Brood was composed of leader Gangrel, Christian, Edge, and later on, Matt and Jeff, the Hardy Boyz.
 Their gimmick was that of a clan of vampires, although they were often merely described by announcers as living a "gothic lifestyle".

-The Brood
+History

 Formation

 All three of the original Brood members debuted in 1998.
 Edge made his debut in the WWF on the June 22 episode of Raw Is War as a loner who entered the ring through the crowd.
 Gangrel, known previously as the Vampire Warrior, made his WWF debut on the August 16 episode of Sunday Night Heat.
 He was given a new vampire gimmick based on the White Wolf roleplaying game Vampire: The Masquerade.
 Christian debuted on September 27 at In Your House: Breakdown 1998 where he distracted Edge, who subsequently lost his match to Owen Hart.
 The storyline introduced Christian as Edge's (kayfabe) brother.
 In reality, the two had been best friends since childhood.

 Christian continued at the side of Gangrel to help him in his feud with Edge, and he won the WWF Light Heavyweight Championship in his first match in the WWF.
 Eventually, the duo convinced Edge to join them, forming the stable known as The Brood.
 On the October 26 episode of Raw during a match between Kane and Gangrel, it ended when Edge ran in and attacked Kane and called Christian and Gangrel together.
 In their first match as a group they defeated The Oddities on the November 1 episode of Heat.
 On the November 2 edition of Raw, The Brood faced Degeneration X (New Age Outlaws & X Pac) which ended in a No Contest.
 On the November 9 episode of Raw, Edge lost to Kane by disqualification when Kane attempted to set The Brood on fire.
 At Rock Bottom: In Your House, The Brood defeated J.O.B.
 Squad (Al Snow, Scorpio, and Bob Holly) in a six man tag team match.